Channels & colors#

 One of the biggest reasons to use RGB images in science is for presentation.
 While specialist image analysis software applications, such as ImageJ, are typically designed to handle a range of exotic image types and bit-depths, the same is not true for non-scientific software.

-If want want an image to dispay exactly the same in ImageJ as in a PowerPoint® presentation or a figure in a publication, for example, we’ll probably want to convert it to RGB.
+If you want an image to display exactly the same way in ImageJ as in a PowerPoint® presentation or a figure in a publication, for example, we’ll probably want to convert it to RGB.
 If we don’t, the image might display very strangely on other software – or even not open at all.

 ‘Why is my image just black?’